-Conciliation:
+Conciliation

-- utilises an impartial third party to help resolve a complaint; - assumes useful conversations are possible; and - aims to resolve complaints in a timely manner in a confidential environment.
+- utilises an impartial HCSCC officer to help resolve a complaint; - repairs relationships; and - · aims to resolve complaints in a timely manner in a highly confidential environment.

 Conciliation enables listening, tests assumptions, acknowledges the complex emotions and nature of complaints and creates a safe space for parties to explore the impact of events.
 It acknowledges different views, even if parties do not agree.
 Where an opportunity for conciliation exists, it offers the potential for a better outcome for consumers and service providers alike.
 The following fact sheet is a guide for the conciliation process.